-Write an analytical commentary that compares and contrasts your choices of style, form and content in both the novel extract and the travel vlog.
+Write an analytical commentary that compares and contrasts your choices of style, form and content in both the article and the voiceover.
 Aim to write approximately 400 words.

-Band AO1 AO2 AO4

-Build Apply concepts and methods from integrated linguistic and literary study as appropriate, using associated terminology and coherent written expression Analyse ways in which meanings are shaped in texts Explore connections across texts, informed by linguistic and literary concepts and methods

-5 marks 5 marks 10 marks

-5 5 marks thorough knowledge, understanding and insights gained from integrated study confident application of concepts and methods when discussing their own writing accurate and sensitive use of terminology confident expression and skilful organisation 5 marks perceptive awareness of how choices of form, structure and language have created meaning insightful and confident understanding of the literary and linguistic techniques employed in own writing mature and assured reading of both the novel extract and the vlog 9-10 marks confident understanding of the similarities and differences between their novel extract and vlog connections should be meaningful and productive

-4 4 marks 4 marks 7-8 marks

-sound evidence of integrated study purposefully identifies a range of terminology purposefully applies some relevant key concepts and methods controlled expression and effective organisation sustained focus on how language has been used to create meaning within their own writing thoughtful reading of own writing with some insight into the sub-text secure understanding of the similarities between their novel extract and vlog points will be well supported with relevant textual support

-3 3 marks 3 marks 5-6 marks

-clear evidence of integrated study identifies a range of appropriate terminology understanding of some relevant key concepts and methods uses generally accurate, coherent expression shows clear evidence organisation some analysis of how choices in language, form and structure have created meaning in both the novel extract and vlog sensible reading of their own writing sensible and clear discussion of some key similarities and differences between the novel extract and vlog

-2 2 marks 2 marks 3-4 marks

-basic evidence of integrated study begins to apply key concepts and methods identifies some key terminology in their own writing but the approach may be descriptive written expression should use generally accurate expression, but with lapses, particularly towards bottom of band basic awareness of some key language features used in their own writing basic discussion of how they have used language, form and structure to create meaning in both the novel extract and vlog responses may tend to be descriptive rather than analytical some selection and discussion of some of the more obvious and relevant points of comparison and contrast between the novel extract and vlog

-1 1 mark 1 mark 1-2 marks

-simple content features observed limited evidence of integrated study minimal application of concepts and methods basic terminology may often be misunderstood and misapplied lapses in accuracy and clarity in written expression the response may lack organisation limited awareness of how some of the most obvious choices in form, structure and vocabulary create basic meaning in the novel extract and vlog 0 marks: Response not worthy of credit limited evidence of understanding the similarities and differences between the novel extract and vlog, particularly towards the bottom of the band

-V marks.
-Response not working of credit
+Band AO1 Apply concepts and methods from integrated linguistic and literary study as appropriate, using associated terminology and coherent written expression [5 marks] AO2 Analyse ways in which meanings are shaped in texts [5 marks] AO4 Explore connections across texts, informed by linguistic and literary concepts and methods [10 marks] 5 5 marks thorough knowledge, understanding and insights gained from integrated study confident application of concepts and methods when discussing their own writing accurate and sensitive use of terminology confident expression and skilful organisation.
+5 marks perceptive awareness of how choices of form, structure and language have created meaning insightful and confident understanding of the literary and linguistic techniques employed in own writing mature and assured reading of both texts.
+9-10 marks confident understanding of the similarities and differences between their written texts connections should be meaningful and productive.
+4 4 marks sound evidence of integrated study purposefully identifies a range of terminology purposefully applies some relevant key concepts and methods controlled expression and effective organisation.
+4 marks sustained focus on how language has been used to create meaning within their own writing thoughtful reading of own writing with some insight into the sub-text.
+7-8 marks secure understanding of the similarities between their written texts points will be well supported with relevant textual support.
+3 3 marks clear evidence of integrated study identifies a range of appropriate terminology understanding of some relevant key concepts and methods uses generally accurate, coherent expression shows clear evidence organisation.
+3 marks some analysis of how choices in language, form and structure have created meaning in both texts sensible reading of their own writing.
+5-6 marks sensible and clear discussion of some key similarities and differences between the texts.
+2 2 marks basic evidence of integrated study begins to apply key concepts and methods identifies some key terminology in their own writing but the approach may be descriptive written expression should use generally accurate expression, but with lapses, particularly towards bottom of band.
+2 marks basic awareness of some key language features used in their own writing basic discussion of how they have used language, form and structure to create meaning in both texts responses may tend to be descriptive rather than analytical.
+3-4 marks some selection and discussion of some of the more obvious and relevant points of comparison and contrast between the texts.
+1 1 mark simple content features observed limited evidence of integrated study minimal application of concepts and methods basic terminology may often be misunderstood and misapplied lapses in accuracy and clarity in written expression the response may lack organisation.
+1 mark limited awareness of how some of the most obvious choices in form, structure and vocabulary create basic meaning in both texts.
+1-2 marks limited evidence of understanding the similarities and differences between the texts, particularly towards the bottom of the band.
+0 marks: Response not worthy of credit